-The A1(M) Alconbury to Peterborough PFI project was part of a broader programme of works to upgrade all of the existing A1 between London and Newcastle to motorway standard.
-The project involved 21 kilometres of motorway construction between Alconbury and Peterborough, and the subsequent operations and maintenance of the project road for 30 years.
-As noted earlier, public domain information had been restricted to the outputs from the PSC evaluation process only.
-These outputs, for the A1(M), are summarised in Table 1.
+The A1(M) Alconbury to Peterborough PFI road project was part of a broader programme of works to upgrade all of the existing A1 between London and Newcastle to motorway standard.
+The project involved 21 km of motorway construction between Alconbury and Peterborough, and the subsequent operations and maintenance of the project road for 30 years.
+As noted earlier, until now, public domain information has been restricted to the outputs from the PSC evaluation process only.
+These outputs for the A1(M), the present values of future cash flows required to support the PSC and the lowest-bid PFI option, are summarised in Table 1.